-The primary line of defence for your business against departing employees taking your clients, contacts or other employees with them – or sharing confidential information without consent – are your employment contracts and policies.
+For a business, the primary line of defence against departing employees taking clients, contacts or other employees with them – or sharing confidential information without consent – are employment contracts and policies.

-With employment law in a constant state of change, it is equally important that your internal practices in terms of managing employees and resolving disputes remain up-to-date so that they afford you the best possible protection in the event of a claim.
+With employment law in a constant state of change, it is equally important that your internal practices in terms of managing employees and resolving disputes remain up-to-date.
+This is so that they afford you the best possible protection in the event of a claim.

-For instance, it is vital that you are compliant with current legislation in respect of holiday pay, pensions and family-friendly policies, and have adopted up-to-date best practice in order to minimise potential liabilities.
+For instance, it is vital that you are compliant with current legislation in respect of holiday pay, pensions and family-friendly policies.
+Adopting up-to-date best practices will help you to minimise potential liabilities.

 Protect Your Business From Your Employees

 The implications of sharing confidential information can be serious.
-This includes from a GDPR/data protection perspective.
+This includes from a general data protection regulation, or GDPR, and data protection legislation perspective.
 Tightly drafted and appropriate post-termination restrictive covenants can prevent an exiting employee from immediately working in direct competition with you, or from taking your key clients, suppliers or employees when they leave.

 It is not just exiting employees who can cause damage.
 Your current employees also need to be restrained from leaking confidential information, being engaged in outside businesses without your consent, taking your Intellectual Property or causing disruption to your business.
-Hine Legal’s contracts ensure the right clauses are included.
+Hine Legal’s specialism in employment contracts ensures the right clauses are included.

 Ensure Your Contracts And Policies Are Tailored To Your Business